snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-sites-cloud-coonector.md

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Adobe Experience Cloud Instance URL**:To connect to your Adobe Experience Manager Sites data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
+- **Adobe Experience Cloud Instance URL**: To connect to your Adobe Experience Manager Sites data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
   Your organization's Adobe Experience Cloud instance author environment URL typically looks like:`https://author-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
   Your organization's Adobe Experience Cloud instance publish environment URL typically looks like: `https://publish-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
 - **Adobe Experience Cloud Account**: To connect to Adobe Experience Cloud and allow Microsoft Graph Connector to update published webpages and metadata regularly, you need a technical account of your Adobe Experience Manager Sites with the credentials to access published webpages and metadata.
 Technical account is the secure, service-based account for external access to Adobe Experience Manager Sites.
 Find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).